Product success requires agile product management

 Product Management is Agile already

 When it comes to building and marketing business solutions, as a former VP that I reported to used to say, “we’re not building software as part of a science project.
 We’re in this for the profit.”
-The business doesn’t care whether you’re agile or waterfall, as long as that return is delivered.
+At the end of the day. your product needs to deliver an ROI.

 The Increasing Importance of UX in B2B